International students are defined as students who require the F-1 Student Visa to study in the United States.

 International Student Categories

-Students who have completed coursework at a non-U.S. high school, college, or university are required to have their documents evaluated and translated, if appropriate, by a National Association of Credential Evaluation Services (NACES) member.
+Students who have completed coursework at a non-U.S. high school, college, or university are required to have their documents evaluated (course-by-course with a GPA calculation) and translated, if appropriate, by a National Association of Credential Evaluation Services (NACES) member.
 This official evaluation and translation, in addition to official copies of the documents in sealed envelopes, must be submitted to the UNLV Office of Admissions.

 - Test of English as a Foreign Language (TOEFL)